guoweiTang/vue-cli-plugin-rack/README.md

 vue add rack
 ```

-You'll be asked some questions regarding how Element Plus is configured in your project.
+You'll be asked some questions regarding how rack is configured in your project.
 After that, you're good to go.
 ### Use with vue-cli UI

 Skip this part if you've done everything in the `Install` section.

-If you prefer managing your project in vue-cli UI (by running `vue ui`), here's how you can add Element Plus plugin: go to the Plugins menu, click the upper right `+ Add plugin` button, find `vue-cli-plugin-rack` and install it.
+If you prefer managing your project in vue-cli UI (by running `vue ui`), here's how you can add rack plugin: go to the Plugins menu, click the upper right `+ Add plugin` button, find `vue-cli-plugin-rack` and install it.
 ## Project setup

 ### Compiles and hot-reloads for development